parvez-62/Static-Webpage-Hosting/README.md

 # Static Website Deployment with AWS CodePipeline, S3, and CloudFront

-Static Website Deployment with AWS CodePipeline, S3, and CloudFront

-This project sets up continuous integration and deployment for a static website using AWS CodePipeline, S3 for storage, CloudFront as the CDN, and GitHub as the source repository.
+**This project sets up continuous integration and deployment for a static website using AWS CodePipeline, S3 for storage, CloudFront as the CDN, and GitHub as the source repository.**

 **Setup Instructions**

 1.Create an S3 Bucket

 **.** Go to the S3 console in AWS.